asoorji/parabank/README.md

 # Parabank GUI Automation with Cypress

-This project automates the testing of the Parabank website (https://parabank.parasoft.com/parabank/index.htm) using Cypress and the Page Object Model (POM) framework.
-The tests cover the following scenarios:
+This project automates the testing of the Parabank website using Cypress and the Page Object Model (POM) framework.
+The tests cover essential scenarios to ensure the functionality and reliability of the website.

-Link to Testcase: here(https://docs.google.com/spreadsheets/d/18ErQD--cpxCAq96CIP76fiB9B75H1ZrzlcfDaGQyFB8/edit?usp=sharing)
+## Test Scenarios

 - User Registration
 - Login (Positive and Negative)